ryandhasgit/Comedy/Drafts/Rodney Draft.md

 My old man, he was a drag.
 I once said: Pops, let’s play catch!
 So he ran outta the house and got hit by a bus.

 Have you seen my wife?
 She's no looker.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.
-No respect.

 But ya know, I’m no prize either.
 I went to a bachelor auction once and they couldn’t give me away for pennies.
 I wound up having to pay a girl to date me!
 So ya know, just another Friday night.